 - Statistical significance testing

 Machine Learning (ML) & Advanced Analytics

 Machine learning platforms traditionally support multiple models out of the box or offer the option of custom coding.
 Typical capabilities may include the import and development and testing of predictive models; deep learning, neural networks, reinforcement learning, transfer learning, regression, time-series analysis, Bayesian modeling, classification and regression trees, ensembles, or hierarchical models, to name some examples.

-Then we have the ability of a data science platform to integrate additional statistical methods as well as optimization, simulation (predictive analytics), and other analytics into the development environment.
+Then we have the ability of a data science platform to integrate additional statistical methods.
+You also have optimization, simulation (predictive analytics), and other analytics in the development environment.
 Optimization functionalities may include solver and heuristic approaches, as well as the design of experiments.
-Simulation functionalities involve building a model to study its behavior and gain insight on possible outcomes.
+Simulation functionalities involve building a model to study its behavior and gain insight into possible outcomes.

-In Repods, you code in data science workbooks with the option to choose between PostgreSQL and Python cards.
+In the Record Evolution data science studio, you code in data science workbooks with the option to choose between PostgreSQL and Python cards.
 You can also work with Jupyter or Zeppelin via the platform’s Direct Access interface.
 You have markdown cards enabling you to provide stylish documentation snippets to your workbook using a simple markdown format.
-Find out more about the data science workbooks in Repods.
+Find out more about the data science workbooks.